taylorking/PHProxy/README.md

 ### What this is

 This is a simple router / proxy server to send requests from PHP to some other server.
+Because we have virtually zero access to change any configuration of the server, I cannot install the PHP HttpRequest library.
+To circumvent this, I just call out to bash with curl.

 ### Motivation